shivathapaa/Nepali-Date-Picker/sample/composeApp/README.md

 The sample follows the same rules as the library: no hardcoded colors, `MaterialTheme` for all styling, and experimental composables behind `@OptIn(ExperimentalNepaliDatePickerApi::class)`.
-The wheel, docked, full-screen dialog and range field demos all need that opt-in.
+The wheel, docked, full-screen dialog, range field and `NepaliCalendarSystemToggle` demos all need that opt-in.